Soivi/ColorReflex/README.md

 ColorReflex
 ===========

 ColorReflex is color game where you pick a right color.
-ColorReflex is JavaScript and JQuary game.
+ColorReflex is JavaScript and JQuery game.